 An undying love and admiration for writing and reading grew within me and before I knew it, I was sifting through works of Thomas Hardy, Jules Verne and Bram Stoker both greedily and dutifully by the time I had reached 12th grade.

-Naturally, when a literary-motivated person like me saw the opportunity to study Creative Writing with Oxford Summer Courses at Christ Church College – one of the University of Oxford’s colleges – I was ecstatic (translation: I squealed VERY loudly with delight) to have this opportunity.
+Naturally, when a literary-motivated person like me saw the opportunity to study in a Creative Writing summer school with Oxford Summer Courses at Christ Church College – one of the University of Oxford’s colleges – I was ecstatic (correction, I squealed VERY loudly with delight) to have this opportunity.

-Now, every and any experience can be didactic.
-From a lecture in the classroom, or a speech by an activist or to words of a passing stranger.
+Now, every and any experience can be didactic; from a lecture in the classroom, or a speech by an activist or to words of a passing stranger.
 But there is value to be had from some more than others.
-Immersing myself in a world-renowned university environment, I thought – obviously – I have to share what I learned from this Creative Writing Course.
+Immersing myself in a world-renowned university environment, I thought – obviously – I have to share what I learned from this Creative Writing summer course.

-LESSON: Plot holes are extant and you may not be able to iron out each one on first time of asking, but pay attention to every aspect of your story in order to avoid major issues.
+LESSON: Plot holes are extant and you may not be able to iron out each one on the first draft, but pay attention to every aspect of your story in order to avoid major issues.

 Despite being slightly mousy and a reticent person, I took to the task.
 Praising my friends out loud felt emboldening and invigorating.
 However, this bliss was short-lived because I, of course, was also required to state bluntly and resolutely what changes I would have liked in their story or poem.

 LESSON: Acknowledge the good and the bad.
-Doing this means you are identifying an issue in a manuscript and you’re giving the writer the chance to remedy it, but accompanying it with a section you thought was really strong – for them to be able to draw the comparison.
+Doing this not only means you are identifying an issue in a manuscript and you’re giving the writer the chance to remedy it, but accompanying it with a section you thought was really strong – for them to be able to draw the comparison.
 Be specific, so they can anchor what exactly needs changing, and have a clear understanding of how to grow their work.

 As a writer, I can gladly acquiesce to the fact that when I read a text and spot a difficult word that I had never come across before, I transform into a kid waking up to an early Christmas.
 It’s tantamount to literary treasure because now, I can absorb this word as part of my own vocabulary and grow as a wordsmith.

 Interestingly, almost every lesson I learnt from my Creative Writing summer course surfaced from mistakes I had made.
 And it has taught me that mistakes must be made so that we can learn from them.
-Writing creatively is a journey of development, and the environment fostered at Christ Church College, a college celebrated for its literary significance, is inspiring.
-This was my journey of becoming a more knowledgeable, practical, critical writer in Oxford.
+Writing creatively is a journey of development, and the environment fostered at Christ Church College – a college celebrated for its literary significance – was so inspiring.